Hi there! Laurianne here, webmistress of this site.

 I've personally discovered the potential of computer- based language learning tools when traveling and working abroad.
 Having worked on several CALL (Computer-Assisted Language Learning) projects during my studies, I've gained lots of insights into the technology aspects of it.
 But it has also shown me which teaching techniques actually still work best.
 I adapted early to the trend of technical-based training and see lots of benefits in it.
 After finishing my studies I decided to travel the world, and started to look into ways to learn a language while on the road.

 Language learning software was state-of-the-art back in the days.
 However, over the last couple of years, web-based learning has seen a dramatic rise in popularity, and still does.
 Mobile learning became much more convenient and sought after.
-No wonder; the International Telecoms Union predicts that web-enabled mobile subscriptions will pass seven billion early in 2014.
+No wonder; the International Telecoms Union predicts that web-enabled mobile subscriptions will pass eight billion early in 2015.
 With all these changes going on and my high spirit for the technological future of online-based training, I have decided to evaluate those programs on my own.
 I hope you find it useful.
 Thank you so much for visiting!

 The reviews on this site are based on my own opinions.
 The rankings are based on a voting system that relies on user interaction.
 You can vote for your favorite course using the small red and green arrow-like thumbs, clearly visible when you look at the language-specific course comparisons, or when you scroll down the ratings summary table (by clicking the link above this box).